SenpaiKirigaia/qh-gan/README.md

 ## Demo
-You can see generated small molecules with pretrined models which are included in qgan-hg/models.
-Quantum circuit parameters are shown in gen_weights.csv.
-Inference can be done on either PennyLane quantum simulator or real IBM quantum computers.
+You can see generated small molecules with pretrined models which are included in qgan-.../models.
+Quantum circuit parameters are shown in quantum_weights_{model}.csv.

 ```
 comparison-demo.ipynb